111 Californians ended their lives with doctor-prescribed meds in first year of aid-in-dying law

 California’s End of Life Option Act went into effect June 9, 2016, allowing assisted suicide in the state after years of contentious debate.
 Each year, on or before July 1, the Department of Public Health must provide prescribed information on those who sought and used aid-in-dying drugs.

-The majority, or 58.6 percent, of those who who sought the drugs suffered from cancer, 18 percent had a neuromuscular disorder such as ALS and Parkinson’s, while others had heart disease and lung respiratory diseases.
-The median age of those using the new law was 73, with 42 percent age 80 and over.
+The majority, or 58.6 percent, of those who sought the drugs suffered from cancer, 18 percent had a neuromuscular disorder such as ALS and Parkinson’s, and others had heart disease and respiratory diseases.
+The median age of people using the new law was 73, with 42 percent age 80 and over.

 The vast majority of people who sought the drugs – 102 out of the 111 – were white, with Asians making up six of the total and blacks and Hispanics at three each.